Azure/terraform-azurerm-lz-vending/README.md

 - `address_space`: The address space of the virtual network as a list of strings in CIDR format, e.g. `["192.168.0.0/24", "10.0.0.0/24"]`. [required]
 - `resource_group_name`: The name of the resource group to create the virtual network in. [required]

+### DNS servers

+- `dns_servers`: A list of DNS servers to use for the virtual network, e.g. `["192.168.0.1/24", "10.0.0.1/24"]`.
+If empty will use the Azure default DNS. [optional - default empty list]

 ### Location

 - `location`: The location of the virtual network (and resource group if creation is enabled). [optional, will use `var.location` if not specified or empty string]